P-aladine/Bossrush/README.md

 -	Cerberus now breathes fire too and adds fire element to previous attacks.
 -	At 25% hp of boss manifests shackles that lock player and Cerberus to limit player’s movement, can be destroyed by kicking a few times.
 #### The High Priestess
--	Mowgli
+-	Fairy queen
--	Fairy queen and fairies
+-	Lion and tiger
--	Keep healing each other need to burn tree/destroy well and stop healing.
+-	They keep getting healed, player needs to burn down trees to stop the healing.
 #### The Empress
 -	Serial killer artist
 -	Peacock with eye feathers